 Because we’re changing the rules.

-Continue to change them with me at Connect•Work•Thrive’s next Return-to-Work Career Transformation Conference.
+Continue to change them with me at Connect•Work•Thrive’s next Return to Work You Love Conference.
 If you are headed back to work after an extended absence or want to make a positive transformation in your career, check out our conference:

 - 12 interactive workshops,